Eyra-is/Eyra/DEVELOPER.md

 A simple aligner.
 It is considerably faster than Marosijo, both realtime and in creating the decoding graphs .
 Uses a small list of top words from the list of prompts and places higher probability on those words being recognized.

+Setting this module up is similar to setting up Marosijo described in the [Firing up the QC](#firing-up-the-qc) section.

 ## Evaluation